-Today is the birthday of Joey Ramone, legendary vocalist for one of my favorite punk bands.
-He died in 2001, but he has remained an inspiration to me for many reasons.
+Joey Ramone, legendary vocalist for one of my favorite punk bands, died on this day in 2001, but he has remained an inspiration to me for many reasons.

 For one thing, he suffered from OCD and was hospitalized for it on at least one occasion.
 Given the subject of this blog, that would seem reason enough to celebrate the man.
 But there was more to the man that I identified with.
 Besides, if you do a little Google research you’ll find that a lot of famous people have OCD, including Howie Mandel and Harrison Ford.